ImageMagick v6 Examples --

 Photos are typically saved using JPEG format.
 Reading and re-saving JPEG images causes slight degrading of the image due to JPEG Lossy Compression and as such saving back to JPEG is not recommended.

-In the above batch file, the filename of the photo is supplied as the single command line parameter, which is referred to as "%1".
-The "identify" command reads the date and time that the photograph was taken from the EXIF information within the JPEG file.
-The "FOR" command then hands this output over to "imconvert" which annotates the photograph accordingly in the upper left corner.
+In the above batch file, the filename of the photograph is supplied as the single command line parameter, which is referred to as "%1".
+The Identify command reads the date and time that the photograph was taken from the EXIF information within the JPEG file.
+The FOR command then hands this output over to Convert which annotates the photograph correspondingly in the upper left corner.

 FOR /F "tokens=1,2,3,* delims=: " %%i IN ('identify -format "%%[EXIF:DateTime]" %1') DO ^